aws-samples/sample-serverless-digital-asset-payments/README.md

 4. **Invoice Storage**

-- The Lambda creates a new invoice with `paymentstatus: pending` and stores it in DynamoDB.
+- The Lambda creates a new invoice with payment `status: pending` and stores it in DynamoDB.

 5. **QR Code Delivery**